Documentation Styleguide for Add ons¶

 - All documentation should be written in valid ReStructuredText There are some Helper tools for writing Documentation available.

-The top level of your package should contain the
+- The top level of your package should contain the following documentation-related files:

 - All of your (longer) end-user documentation should go into the /docs subdirectory.
 Feel free to split your documentation into separate files, or even further subdirectories if it helps clarity.